-Affirmative covenants obligate the borrower to undertake certain actions, such as making necessary filings and registrations in order to maintain in effect material licences and other authorisations that are necessary to operate the business, and delivering financial statements and other financial information to the lenders at periodic intervals.
+Affirmative covenants obligate the borrower to undertake certain actions, such as making necessary filings and registrations in order to maintain in effect material licenses and other authorisations that are necessary to operate the business, and delivering financial statements and other financial information to the lenders at periodic intervals.
 Loans may also include one or more financial covenants.
 Financial covenants require the borrower to satisfy a financial test at specified dates, often at the end of each fiscal quarter.
 Common financial covenants include maximum leverage ratios and minimum interest coverage ratios.
 Of course, the credit agreement also requires the borrower to make interest, amortisation and principal payments on time.
 Negative covenants will also be included in a credit agreement.
 Negative covenants are "incurrence-based", meaning they limit the ability of the business to take certain actions and are evaluated at the time a company desires to take such action.
-Examples of negative covenants include limitations on the incurrence of additional indebtedness, permitting liens to encumber assets or merging or consolidating with other entities.

-In addition to any required amortisation payments, the credit agreement will also set forth the optional and mandatory prepayment terms, including any associated premiums or penalties.
+Examples of negative covenants include limitations on the incurrence of additional indebtedness, permitting liens to encumber assets or merging or consolidating with other tory prepayment terms, including any associated premiums or penalties.
 In the USA, term loan "B" financings typically include prepayment premiums if repaid within a specified (relatively short) period of time following closing, while term loan "A" financings are typically prepayable at par.
 Mandatory prepayment may be required with the proceeds of certain securities offerings, insured casualty events and asset sales.
 The borrower may also be required to make periodic prepayments of the term loan depending on the level of the business' "excess cash flow".